mobiletest2016/machine-learning-articles/articles/about-loss-and-loss-functions.md

 ![](images/image-18-1024x269.png)

 When using the MAPE, we don't compute the absolute error, but rather, the _mean error percentage with respect to the actual values_.
-That is, suppose that my prediction is 12 while the actual target is 10, the MAPE for this prediction is \[latex\]| (10 - 12 ) / 10 | = 0.2\[/latex\].
+That is, suppose that my prediction is 12 while the actual target is 10, the MAPE for this prediction is $| (10 - 12 ) / 10 | = 0.2$.

-Similar to the MAE, we sum the error over all the samples, but subsequently face a different computation: \[latex\]100\\% / n\[/latex\].
+Similar to the MAE, we sum the error over all the samples, but subsequently face a different computation: $100\\% / n$.
 This looks difficult, but we can once again separate this computation into more easily understandable parts.
-More specifically, we can write it as a multiplication of \[latex\]100\\%\[/latex\] and \[latex\]1 / n\[/latex\] instead.
+More specifically, we can write it as a multiplication of $100\\%$ and $1 / n$ instead.
 When multiplying the latter with the sum, you'll find the same result as dividing it by `n`, which we did with the MAE.
 That's great.

 The only thing left now is multiplying the whole with 100%.
 Why do we do that?
 Simple: because our _computed error_ is a ratio and not a percentage.
-Like the example above, in which our error was 0.2, we don't want to find the ratio, but the percentage instead. \[latex\]0.2 \\times 100\\%\[/latex\] is ... unsurprisingly ... \[latex\]20\\%\[/latex\]!
+Like the example above, in which our error was 0.2, we don't want to find the ratio, but the percentage instead. $0.2 \\times 100\\%$ is ... unsurprisingly ... $20\\%$!
 Hence, we multiply the mean ratio error with the percentage to find the MAPE! :-)

 Why use MAPE if you can also use MAE?